-Mind’s Media Advisory Service helps producers, researchers and writers at soaps and dramas to create accurate, sensitive storylines about mental health.
+Mind’s Media Advisory Service helps producers, researchers and writers of soaps and dramas to create accurate, sensitive storylines about mental health.

 We help programme makers to create stories that are true to life, to help challenge stigma and improve everyone’s understanding of mental health.

 “I had never heard of post-partum psychosis.
-So luckily with the help of Mind, they (Eastenders) put me in touch with some women who very kindly shared their stories with me.
+Luckily with the help of Mind, Eastenders put me in touch with some women who very kindly shared their stories with me.
 You are educating people on what is happening in the real world – you can lead people to help get a diagnosis.”

 We helped Lacey Turner, who plays Stacey Fowler in Eastenders, to portray postpartum psychosis.

 What does the Media Advisory Service offer?

 We give advice on how to show mental health on screen.
 We:

 - Advise on initial concepts and story outlines